What is Urban Sketching?

 The Symposium brings urban sketchers from around the globe to one city.
 A programme of workshops and talks is organised with top artists who consider themselves urban sketchers who teach on a variety of subjects.

-We are waiting to hear the destination for 2021.
 Cities that have hosted the symposium in past years include Porto (Portugal), Manchester (UK), Amsterdam, (Netherlands) and Paraty (Brazil) amongst many others.

 What You Need to Get Started